What is the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act)?

 This Act means that New Zealand financial entities and designated non-financial businesses and professionals must put in place, measures to detect and deter money laundering and terrorism financing to ensure we’re a safe country and reputable country to do business with.

-All phase 2 entities like the phase 1 entities will be required to develop AML/CFT processes within their business.
+All phase 2 entities like the phase 1 entities are required to develop AML/CFT processes within their business.

 Summary of key obligations